WELCOME TO THE CLINICAL SCIENCES RESEARCH PROGRAM AT THE INSTITUTE FOR CELLULAR THERAPEUTICS

 The Institute's Cell Processing Facility

 The Institute for Cellular Therapeutics operates as one of the most sophisticated cell processing centers in the country.
-Under the auspices of Dr. Suzanne Ildstad, Director, Dr. David Tollerud, Associate Director and Mary Jane Elliott, Cell Processing Facility Manager, an extensive processing facility has been developed for processing bone marrow stem cells from iliac crest, vertebral bodies and mobilized peripheral blood.
-This facility is run according to current Good Manufacturing Practice (cGMP) guidelines, and will be the site of processing for all clinical trials sites.
+Under the auspices of Dr. Suzanne Ildstad, Director, Dr. David Tollerud, Associate Director and Mary Jane Elliot, Cell Processing Facility Manager, an extensive processing facility has been developed for processing bone marrow stem cells from iliac crest, vertebral bodies and mobilized peripheral blood.
+This facility is run according to current Good Manufacturing Practice (cGMP) guidelines, and will be the site of processing for all clinical trial sites.

 What is Bone Marrow Transplantation?